Inducted in 2014

 In the “realm” of the guitar, his name is well-known.
 But the “why” behind that reality is much less-known.

 Born Roland Sherwood Ball, he grew up in Southern California and learned to play Hawaiian-steel guitar when he was just nine years old.
 As a young adult, he toured with the Tommy Duncan band and in the ’50s enlisted in the U.S. Air Force, where he played with the USAF Band.
 Afterward, he returned to SoCal and resumed playing guitar in local clubs and lounges.
 His profile increased, however, when he scored a gig on “Western Varieties,” a weekly show on Los Angeles’ KTLA-TV, and from there better opportunities arose, including studio work and teaching.
-CLICK HERE for details on the VG Hall Of Fame’s Class of 2013.
+Find all the details in the VG Hall Of Fame’s Class of 2013.

 Inducted in 2012

 A true child of the ’60s, he jammed with Jimi James and sold $10 fuzz pedals before founding Electro-Harmonix.
 The iconic guitar-effects company nearly died twice, but thanks to Matthews’ foresight and savvy, it has flourished since being re-launched in the mid ’90s.
-CLICK HERE for more on Mike Mathews or CLICK HERE for details on the VG Hall Of Fame’s Class of 2012.
+Read more on Mike Mathews or find all the details on the VG Hall Of Fame’s Class of 2012.

 Inducted in 2011

 The man who has done more than anyone to make the world aware how critical the pickup is to guitar tone, he has an incredibly deep appreciation for music, and started working with pickups simply to keep his own guitar in working order.
 After a stint playing music in Londonw and working in repair and research at Fender Soundhouse, he moved to California and established contact with music-industry luminaries including Leo Fender and Seth Lover.
 In 1978, together with his then-wife, Cathy, he started Seymour Duncan Pickups.
-CLICK HERE for details on the VG Hall Of Fame’s Class of 2011.
+Find all the details in the VG Hall Of Fame’s Class of 2011.